dougeby/IntuneDocs/InTuneDocs/EndUser/install-a-new-version-of-the-company-portal-app.md

 ## To update the Intune Company Portal app on your Android device

-The Play Store will alert you when a new version of the Company Portal is available.
-You will not see a prompt in the Company Portal app itself.
+The Play Store alerts you when a new version of the Company Portal is available.
+You won't see a prompt in the Company Portal app itself.
 Follow the directions in the alert to update your device.

 ## To update the Intune Company Portal app on your iOS device

-When a new version is available, you'll see the "update" option when you're looking at the app in your list of installed apps.
+When a new version is available, you see the "update" option when you're looking at the app in your list of installed apps.

 To update the Company Portal app: